-1.0 credit - maximum of 2.0 credits Heterogeneous Grouping
+1.0-1.5 credits Heterogeneous Grouping

 Prerequisites: Successful completion of Math 1

 Math 2 is the second of a sequence of three courses.
 Students will continue from the last concept of proficiency earned in Math 1.
 The emphasis for Math 2 will be on exploring transformations of geometric shapes, reasoning and proof, proving theorems about lines and angles, congruent triangles and proving theorems about triangles and quadrilaterals.
 In addition, students will explore similarity, right triangle and trigonometry, circles, probability, properties of exponents and rational exponents, polynomials and factoring, and quadratics.